bcoin-org/bcoin/README.md

 // Fill the transaction inputs with the
-// necessary unspents (hopefully we have them!). tx.fill( wallet.getUnspent(),    // Our unspents to choose from wallet.getAddress(), // Our change address (warning: address re-use) null                 // We could put a hard fee here, but lets let bcoin figure it out );
+// necessary unspents (hopefully we have them!). wallet.fill(tx, { fee: null }); // We could put a hard fee here, but lets let bcoin figure it out

 // Sign the transaction and place
 // all signatures in necessary inputs